How to make a perfect risotto with 5 simple tips - All it takes is 20 minutes from start to finish!

 You should first sweat the onion in the pan, then add the rice and toast for 2 mins, and pour the wine in straight after.

 This way you allow the rice to absorb the stock before adding the next ladleful, ensuring the rice reaches the perfect creamy consistency.

 This helps to release the starch ooze out of the rice and gives risotto its unique creamy texture.

-Take the pan off the heat and beat in cold butter flakes and beat in really cold butter cubes and handful of Parmesan cheese.
+Take the pan off the heat and beat in cold butter flakes and beat in really cold butter cubes and a handful of Parmesan cheese.

 Risotto can be made using many kinds of broth—vegetable, meat, poultry, seafood, and different types of wine ( including champagne), so don't be shy and use the variations that work best for your taste.

-- 6oz /180gr Carnaroli Rice
+- 180 g Carnaroli Rice

 - 1 glass dry white wine

-- a handful Parmesan cheese, finely grated
+- handful Parmesan cheese finely grated

-- 2 tbsp fresh parsley, finely chopped
+- 2 tbsp fresh parsley finely chopped

-- 2 tsp grated lemon zest, to serve
+- 2 tsp grated lemon zest to serve

-- Sea salt & black pepper, freshly cracked, to taste
+- sea salt & black pepper freshly cracked, to taste

 - Heat a knob of butter in a large skillet and sautée the onion for 2 minutes, until softened but not browned.

 - Turn the heat up, add the rice and toast until translucent, about 2 minutes.

 - Pour in the wine, and let the alcohol evaporates, stirring once or twice.